Child and Youth Care (Year 1)

 Academic Probation:

 Students who have two or more F grades in a given term or whose term grade point average falls below 1.7 are considered to be on academic probation (Policy AA14 Grading System).
-This requires the student to meet with their pathway advisor to sign a learning contract which identifies the conditions which must be met to continue in the program.
+This requires the student to meet with their academic manager to sign a learning contract which identifies the conditions which must be met to continue in the program.
 Students who do not meet the terms of their learning contract are withdrawn from the program.

-Work-Integrated Learning Overview:
+Work Integrated Learning Overview:

 There are four block placements required for the CYC program.
-All placements are undertaken after students transfer to on-campus for Years 2 and 3, however students will be required to complete their placement preparations in order to successfully transfer to the on-campus delivery.
+All placements are undertaken after students transfer to on-campus for year 2 and 3, however students will be required to complete their placement preparations in order to successfully transfer to the on-campus delivery.

 Placement Eligibility: